 Biomarkers can also be used to evaluate the effectiveness of particular therapies in treating a disease.
 By measuring drug response rate or toxic effects associated with the drug, specific biomarkers can be used to monitor a patient's reaction to a particular drug, checking whether the treatment is effective and facilitating earlier detection of adverse drug response.
 Biomarkers also play an important role in the development of new drugs with the discovery of "druggable targets."
 Alterations in the progression markers can be used to understand whether and how a disease is slowed or reversed by a new therapy, which allows researchers to focus efforts and resources on the most effective ones.
 Finally, biomarkers can be used to evaluate the progression of a disease or the susceptibility of a disease to a given treatment and hold great promise for personalized medicine.
 The treatment will be tailored and the most efficient intervention for each individual will be used.

-Quantification of biomarkers can be used in various fields, such as basic research, drug development, and clinical practice.
+Quantification of biomarkers can be used in various fields, such as basic research and drug development.
 The quantification can provide a framework for development and regulatory acceptance of biomarkers used in drug development.
 A big challenge in biomarker quantification is the need to reduce sample complexity while minimizing errors during sample handling at the same time.
 A HPLC chromatographic separation is often used before mass spectrometric analysis.
 The improved derivatization techniques, improved sensitivity as well as enhanced speed of MS allowed for the higher sensitivity for the analysis of complex samples with accuracy.
 The recent advance of MS analyses have greatly contributed to the quantification of biomarkers, minimizing the time and costs for quantification of multiple samples.

 |High-Value Disease Biomarkers Quantified in This Service|